 2. Claim Payment Appeal: The second step in the provider payment dispute process.
 If you disagree with the outcome of the reconsideration, you may request an additional review as a claim payment appeal.
-Claim Payment Appeals must be submitted in writing or via the web and should explain the basis for disputing the outcome of the Claim Payment Reconsideration.

 A claim payment dispute may be submitted for multiple reason(s) including: